erc-cassandra/cassandra_fs_pp/README.md

     - add the latest level-0 dataset(s)
     - add new UDG position if it was changed
     - add any new TDRs
-    - if a new TDR replaces an old one, note the new installation date and depth
+    - if a new TDR replaces an old one (not recommended!), note the new installation date and depth
 3. Run `fs_process_l1.py <site>`.
-This is silent, producing a Level-1 CSV file.
+This is almost-silent, producing a Level-1 CSV file.
 4. Run `fs_process_l2.py <site>`.
-This is silent, producing a Level-2 NetCDF file.
+This is almost-silent, producing a Level-2 NetCDF file.

 ## Data levels